 He was chosen to speak at the 2016 Democratic National Convention in Philadelphia where he delivered a passionate speech in support of Senator Bernie Sanders’ nomination, while uniting the party for a general election campaign against Donald Trump.

 Since becoming our Senator, Paul has quickly gained the reputation as one of the hardest working public servants in the Commonwealth, focused on delivering for his constituents wile working collaboratively with local and state officials from all parties to get things done.
-Despite only being our Senator for a couple of years, Paul has successfully secured millions in funding and bond authorizations for our cities and towns.
+Paul has successfully secured millions in funding and bond authorizations for our cities and towns.

 Paul and his staff have held dozens of “District Office Hours” throughout the communities of our district - in senior centers, libraries, restaurants and even early mornings at commuter rail stations.
-He meets regularly with our local officials, Selectmen and Councilors and can often be seen meeting with constituents at coffee shops, town halls and libraries throughout our district.
+He meets regularly with our local officials, Select Board Members, and Councilors and can often be seen meeting with constituents at coffee shops, town halls and libraries throughout our district.

 Paul is a working-class, full-time Senator that works just as hard as the people he is elected to represent.
 He is from this district, is invested in our district and is always present.
 Whether at a local farmer’s market, eagle scout ceremony, senior center discussion, school function or community meeting, Paul is present, he is available and he is accessible.